 i.
 Location within a defined Village Boundary and detailed as part of the Village Masterplans.

 ii.
-High-quality of design appropriate to the village character and design characteristics of its specific location.
+Respectful of context and landscape setting.

 iii.
-Respectful of context and landscape setting.

-iv.
 Well-integrated within the built fabric of the village.

+vi.
+Consistent with and complementary to the overall employment strategy for the Garden Town.

 v.
-Consistent with and complementary to the overall employment strategy for the Garden Town.

-vi.
 Pedestrian oriented and accessible by walking, cycling and public transport.

-vii.
-Compliant with other policies in the Neighbourhood Plan.

 POLICY BU4 – Design of Village Streets and Lanes

-1. The quality and character of the primary street network linking the villages should be defined comprehensively for the whole area, in preference as part of a Strategic Landscape Masterplan.
+1. The quality and character of the primary street network linking the villages should be defined comprehensively for the whole area.
 Streets and lanes within the Village Boundaries should be defined in the relevant Village Masterplan.

 2. Development proposals will be supported where it can be demonstrated that the following criteria are satisfied:

 i.
-The design of all streets and lanes makes a clear positive contribution to the character, individuality and setting of the village.
+The design of all streets and lanes makes a positive contribution to the character and setting of the village.

 ii.
-The design of all streets, including the primary street network will encourage walking and cycling in safety, discourage unnecessary car trips and heavy vehicle traffic through villages and control traffic speed.
+Each village layout incorporates a legible street network designed to encourage walking and cycling connecting new housing to the village centre and other facilities.

 iii.
-Each village layout incorporates a legible street network connecting new housing to the village centre and other facilities.

-iv.
 The provision and design of streetlighting is appropriate to its location and purpose.
 Streetlighting should provide a safe environment for pedestrians but the level of lighting should be sensitive to the landscape setting and minimise light pollution and impacts on biodiversity.

+iv.
+Street planting should be generous and include trees and hedgerows characteristic of the local area and appropriate to village character.

 v.
-Street planting is generous and includes trees and hedgerows characteristic of the local area and appropriate to village character.

-vi.
-Car parking (on and off road) should be well integrated into the street design and in line with the Sustainable Mobility strategy for the area.
+Car parking (on and off road) should be well integrated into the street design and in line with the sustainable mobility strategy for the area.

-POLICY H1 – Celebrating the Existing Heritage Assets
+POLICY H1 – Celebrating Existing Heritage Assets

-1. A comprehensive assessment of the area should be undertaken to identify all heritage assets within and in proximity to the development and set out a clear approach for their protection and where possible, enhancement.
+1. A comprehensive assessment of the area should be undertaken to identify all designated and non-designated heritage assets within and in proximity to the development including the historic Gilston Park House and Hunsdon House, Hunsdon Airfield, St Mary’s, St Dunstan’s and St Botolph’s Churches, the local War Memorials, all Scheduled Monuments and other Listed Buildings and set out a clear approach for their protection and where possible, enhancement.

 2. Development proposals will be supported where it can be demonstrated that the following criteria are satisfied:

 i.
-The layout and design of the development respond sensitively to the form, proportion, scale and character of heritage assets, including, where appropriate, set back distances and buffers to preserve and enhance their rural countryside setting.
+The layout and design of the development respond sensitively to the form, proportion, scale and character of heritage assets, including, where appropriate, set back distances and buffers to preserve and enhance their countryside setting.

 ii.
-Retaining the open, edge of settlement setting of the Churches of St. Mary’s, St. Botolph’s and St. Dunstan’s.
+The open, edge of settlement setting of the Churches of St. Mary’s, St. Botolph’s and St. Dunstan’s and of Gilston Park House and Hunsdon House is retained.

 iii.
-Open spaces have been strategically positioned to preserve the setting of heritage assets and key views.
+Open spaces have been strategically positioned to preserve the setting and key views of heritage assets.

 iv.
 The significance and historic role of heritage assets in the area have been respected and integrated in the new development so that their local importance will not be lost.